-Mars was made the news three times this week as three countries arrived there within days of each other.
-Find out the objectives of each mission and their plans to learn about the Red Planet.
+Mars made the news three times this week as three countries arrived there within days of each other.
+Discover the objectives of each mission and their plans to learn about the Red Planet.

 The first images were spellbinding.
 The Viking 1 Lander sent back the first panoramic views of Mars on July 20, 1976.

 It was the first time I gave any real thought to Einstein’s Theory of Relativity.
 Mars was so far away that nobody knew if it had landed successfully for nineteen minutes.

 Even at the speed of light, that was how long it took for radio signals to travel from Mars to Earth.
 The time lag meant that everyone at NASA was helplessly waiting with bated breath for the news that it had landed safely.

 That’s when it sank in for me that the speed of light is constant and that it’s critical to understanding space exploration.
 Once it had landed, Viking 1 spent four minutes taking a black and white panoramic photograph of its Martian surroundings.